 Different species have different techniques to ensure their survival, we can measure this using ‘life tables’.
 In these tables we look at the observed number of species alive, the proportion surviving, the number of individuals that died and the rate of mortality.
 Let’s take a look at the three different types of species: birds, humans and trees, as these three have very different strategies.

 Birds typically have a short life span but also a high mortality rate.
 Very few animals will reach their potential longevity and most birds will die in the first year of their life.
 Within each year, roughly the same proportion of animals that were alive will die.
 The opposite is for humans.
 There is relatively low mortality under humans until they reach about 80 years, after which the mortality increases sharply.
 Trees show an opposite curve.
 The mortality is very high in the first period, but when reaching a certain age the mortality rate decreases.

 When the birth and immigration of new individuals outweigh the deaths and emigrations, there will be population growth.
 Under normal conditions, mortality will wipe out these extra individuals, but when the conditions are favourable these extra individuals can survive, the population growth is evident.

 But not all population growth looks the same or is stable.
 There are 4 different types of population growth, (i) stable, (ii) irruptive, (iii) irregular and (iv) cyclic.
 The stable population will have very little difference over time.
 Where irruptive shows a very sudden and short peak in population size, which will go back to normal within a short time.
-An irregular population growth shows many fluctuations, both an increase as a decrease in size.
-The last one is cyclic population growth, where there is a repetitive pattern of increase and decrease of size.
+An irregular population growth shows many fluctuations, both an increase and a decrease in size.
+The last one is cyclic population growth, where there is a repetitive pattern of increase and decrease in size.
 This one can be linked to, for example, the lemming.
 They have a very high reproduction in the summer, but few individuals survive the winter.